em2898.epiquest.co.uk

 Introduction

-There are several approaches possible when predicting T-epitopes, particularly CTL epitopes.
-Most of them are related to the prediction of a peptide's ability to bind the groove of MHC molecules, indicating that it can be presented in the context of MHC I or II respectively.
+There are various approaches available for predicting T-epitopes, particularly CTL epitopes.
+Many of these approaches focus on predicting a peptide's ability to bind to the groove of MHC molecules, indicating its potential presentation in the context of MHC class I or II, respectively.

-However, less than 5% of peptides binding to MHC demonstrate ANY biological activity, even less being strong, functional epitopes.
-Whereas, when we plan to use the epitopes for immunization, its highly desirable to use only immunodominant sequences, as the excess of weak epitopes leads to suppression of the immune response (see Chung, B., Stuge, T.B., Murad, J.P., Beilhack, G., Andersen, E., Armstrong, B.D., Weber, J.S., Lee, P.P., 2014.
-Antigen-Specific Inhibition of High-Avidity T Cell Target Lysis by Low-Avidity T Cells via Trogocytosis, Cell Reports 8, 871–882. )
+However, it's worth noting that less than 5% of peptides binding to MHC demonstrate any biological activity, and even fewer are strong, functional epitopes.
+Furthermore, when planning to use epitopes for immunization, it is highly desirable to utilize only immunodominant sequences.
+This is because an excess of weak epitopes can lead to the suppression of the immune response (see Chung, B., Stuge, T.B., Murad, J.P., Beilhack, G., Andersen, E., Armstrong, B.D., Weber, J.S., Lee, P.P., 2014.
+Antigen-Specific Inhibition of High-Avidity T Cell Target Lysis by Low-Avidity T Cells via Trogocytosis, Cell Reports 8, 871–882).

-In contrast to other programs EpiQuest-T predicts areas in the molecule that are likely to contain strong, immunodominant CTL epitopes.
+In contrast to other programs, EpiQuest-T predicts areas in the molecule that are likely to contain strong, immunodominant CTL epitopes.
+This focus on identifying immunodominant sequences can enhance the efficacy of epitope selection for immunization purposes.

 Strong and Weak T-epitopes

-Therefore, in search of sequences for T-cell epitopes, the program should pick-up the unique features of the sequence that allow it to elicit TCR that would strongly bind to it in the context of the respective MHC.
+Therefore, in the search for sequences for T-cell epitopes, the program should identify the unique features of the sequence that allow it to elicit TCRs that would strongly bind to it in the context of the respective MHC.
+This comprehensive approach ensures the identification of epitopes that are not only MHC-binding but also capable of eliciting strong TCR binding, enhancing their potential as immunogens.

 The Algorithm

-EpiQuest-T is based on our unique algorithm that has identified the typical structural features of a strong T-epitope that should be recognized by TCR in the context of a particular type of MHC molecule.
+EpiQuest-T utilizes our unique algorithm, which has identified the typical structural features of a strong T-epitope recognized by the T-cell receptor (TCR) in the context of a particular type of MHC molecule.

 The software analyzes the linear protein sequence and calculates the probability of an amino acid at a given position in the sequence, depending on the context, to be involved into high affinity (immuno-dominant) CTL epitope depending on its context.